 Mandel Wellness Pathway Class of 2021

-Adriana is a first-year medical student at Case Western Reserve University School of Medicine.
+Adriana is a medical student at Case Western Reserve University School of Medicine.
 She was born and raised in Miami Florida and obtained her BS at the University of Florida in psychology and biology.
 Her interest in medicine stemmed from father’s difficulty in communicating with physicians and literal “white coat syndrome”.
 As a result, she has a passion for learning communication and comforting patients.

 She is interested in learning how to approach the wellness of her future patients through multiple outlets and combining healthy lifestyle choices and medicine for the best possible outcomes.
 Adriana is quite excited to learn better cooking techniques and how to eat healthier so that she may share this information with others as well as instill self-care throughout her medical education.
 Aside from school she also very much enjoys hiking, spending time with her dogs and baking.

-Anh Nguyen is a first-year medical student at Case Western Reserve University School of Medicine.
+Anh Nguyen is a medical student at Case Western Reserve University School of Medicine.
 She was raised in Irvine, CA and received her B.S. in Human Biology at the University of California, Irvine.
 As an undergraduate student, she was active in serving the underserved community and in UCI’s extensive hip hop dance community.
 Growing up, she was surrounded by family members of diabetic predisposition, and became attracted to the idea that a healthy diet and lifestyle could help to prevent chronic diseases.
 Her family promoted a lifestyle that was both active and that emphasized self-care.
 Anh is a part of the medical Spanish program and Doc Opera.
 In her free time, she enjoys dancing to hip hop, baking, crocheting, and going to the gym, but she also likes to explore new food places with friends and is perfectly fine with a night at home with Netflix/Korean dramas.

-Raghav Tripathi is a first-year medical student at CWRU School of Medicine on the University Track.
+Raghav Tripathi is a medical student at CWRU School of Medicine on the University Track.
 He was raised in Portland, OR, and received his B.A. in medical anthropology at Case Western Reserve University.
 Raghav has a passion for public health, and is concurrently pursuing his Masters of Public Health (M.P.H.) with a focus in healthcare policy and administration.
 As an undergraduate, Raghav was very involved in mentorship, tutoring, and research in a variety of fields ranging from epidemiology and health disparities to proteomics.
 Through his public health coursework, Raghav nurtured a passion in preventative healthcare and empowering others to improve their own wellness.
 He has a particular interest in further understanding the intersection of social determinants of health with long-term health outcomes, and he is excited to better understand how wellness initiatives can encourage positive health behaviors.